 Social and Environmental Standards

 The European Energy Efficiency Fund (“eeef”) aims to support the climate goals of the European Union to promote a sustainable energy environment and foster climate protection by enabling projects in European cities, regions and communities to build resilient infrastructure.
-The eeef has sustainable investment as its objective.
+In compliance with Art.
+9 of the SFDR, the eeef has sustainable investment as its objective.
 Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective.

 The eeef targets to conduct its operations in line with the highest expectations regarding social and environmental responsibility.
 The eeef has developed a Social and Environment Management System (“eeef SEMS”) and an Impact Management Framework (as outlined in its “SEMS policy”) to define, assess, measure and monitor the Social and Environmental aspects and the specific impact of investments along the eeef’s lifetime.